Apply for grants

 Who will prioritise what large language models (LLMs) Gefion will be used for?

 As long as sufficient capacity can be allocated, users are welcome to utilise Gefion to train or finetune LLMs.
 For such projects, as with many others, DCAI and/or NVIDIA would be able to provide technical expertise to help accelerate the training process.
-For the development of health-related or biomedical LLMs – one of the flagship project areas – researchers will be able to engage with NVIDIA’s expert teams at NVIDIA to co-develop solutions.
+For the development of health-related or biomedical LLMs – one of the flagship project areas – researchers will be able to request to engage with NVIDIA’s expert teams at NVIDIA to co-develop solutions.

 How can I get access?